ikhsan3adi/flutter-planets-app/README.md

 # Planets App

-## A Responsive Multi-Platform Flutter App to show list of item
+A Responsive Multi-Platform Flutter App to show list of items.

-My second litle app project using Flutter framework

 ## Screenshots